 Address: Karmelitská 25, 118 00 Malá Strana, Czechia

-In 1985, after years of neglect, the park was closed to the public due to its disrepair.
-It underwent extensive remodeling and renovation between 1990 and 1998 and was opened to the public after eight years of extensive renovation and remodelling.
+In 1985, the park was closed to the public due to its disrepair.
+It underwent extensive remodeling and renovation between 1990 and 1998 and was opened to the public in June 1998 after proper repair.

 The garden is on the steep Petrin Hill with three terraced platforms connected with staircases.
-The lowest floral terrace adorned with a beautiful circular fountain in the middle, dates back to 1720.
+The lowest floral terrace adorned with a beautiful circular fountain in the middle dates back to 1720.

 The magnificent Sala Terrana on the left side houses statues of Cerere and Bacchus by Matyas Bernard Braun, paintings by Vaclav Vavrinec Reiner, and stucco by Tommaso Soldati.

-The middle terrace is embellished with vases and statues of various ancient Greco-Roman gods, including Jupiter, Mercury, Diana, Vulcan, and Minerva.
+The middle terrace is embellished with vases and statues of various ancient Greco-Roman gods, such as Jupiter, Mercury, Diana, Vulcan, and Minerva.

-The topmost terrace, which features the most distinctive design, features a pavilion with a stunning view of Prague Castle and its rooftops.
+The topmost terrace, with the most distinctive design, features a pavilion with a stunning view of Prague Castle and its rooftops.
 A trip to Vrtba Garden is undoubtedly one of the best things to do in Prague with kids.

 See Related: Best Herschel Travel Bags